technolygames/base-17/README.md

 * Import/export database
 - Employee, partners, providers, sold and stored items data display on a table or detailed window
 - Employee, partners and providers data storage
-- Employee, partners, providers image storage if is needed to make physical IDs
+- Employee, partners and providers image storage if it's need to make physical IDs
 - in case of program's update, files and libraries download
 - Exception handling
 - JSON backup handler
-- Bill and ticket print
+- Bill and invoice print
-- Barcode reader
-- Threads
+- Execution threads

 To start programming, everything is on "src" folder.
 Database, windows, classes, libraries and media